shaikhon/co2/README.md

 Webpage Link: https://net0thon.streamlit.app/

 Description:
-This repo is a webpage to a dashboard to track CO2 abatement rates in Saudi Arabia.
+This repo is a streamlit app of a dashboard to track CO2 abatement rates in Saudi Arabia.
 This webpage was built as part of a solution to a climate-change hackathon (*Net0thon*) organized by Saudi Aramco in Dhahran, Saudi Arabia on May 28th, 2023.

 Objective:
 Using this webpage you can test different scenarios of CO2 abatement strategies to accelarate the Kingdom's targets of: